-The Law and Global Health Collaboration is excited to continue this year’s series exploring the implications of the Trump administration’s policies on select law and health topics.
-This session will focus on several of the Trump Administration's aggressive regulatory rollbacks and discuss their impact on climate change efforts, public health and environmental justice, and discuss potential legal challenges and intervention to support people in Los Angeles and across the globe.
+On November 7th 2017, the USC Law and Global Health Collaboration held a session that focused on several of the Trump Administration's aggressive regulatory rollbacks and discussed their impact on climate change efforts, public health and environmental justice.
+The presenters also discussed potential legal challenges and interventions to support people in Los Angeles and across the globe.

 The Relationship and Sexual Violence Prevention and Services (RSVP) office is hosting a variety of events in honor of Sexual Assault Awareness Month.
 These events aim to prevent sexual and gender-based harm in order to create a safer campus for students at USC.
 April 20 | 2:00 p.m., SKS 410 Creativity Showcase: Artwork through the Eyes of Sexual … Continue reading Upcoming Events for Sexual Assault Awareness Month